flatironinstitute/sciware/34_PyPackaging/main.md

 - **Package building**
 - Package publishing <!-- .element style="color: #999999" -->

-Each of these offers many tools, but for today we're really only talking about `pip`
+Many tools are available for these; today we're really only talking about `pip`
 (and maybe a little bit of [setuptools](https://setuptools.pypa.io/en/latest/)).